| Introduction

 irresponsible, ignorant dog owners, bad breeders, criminals, and

+an uneducated public.
 Some people mistakenly believe that owners of these so-called "dangerous"

 breeds do not care about public safety because they object so strongly